Nerzweiler

 Nerzweiler is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Kusel district in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde Lauterecken-Wolfstein.

 Geography

 Location

 Nerzweiler is nestled in the Eßweiler Tal (dale) in the North Palatine Uplands between Hinzweiler and Offenbach-Hundheim at an elevation of roughly 190 m above sea level.
-The elevations on either side of the dale reach heights of some 300 m above sea level (Auf der Platte 310 m, Stiehlberg 280 m).
+The elevations on either side of the dale reach some 300 m above sea level (Auf der Platte 310 m, Stiehlberg 280 m).
 The municipal area measures 213 ha, of which roughly 10 ha is settled.

 Neighbouring municipalities

 Nerzweiler borders in the north on the municipality of Offenbach-Hundheim, in the east on the municipality of Aschbach, in the south on the municipality of Hinzweiler and in the west on the municipality of Glanbrücken.

 Municipality’s layout

 Nerzweiler is a loosely settled clump village on the road running through the Eßweiler Tal (Landesstraße 372).
 In the village core, the village's sidestreets cross the main street, and also here, settlement is a bit heavier.
 The graveyard lies to the northwest, outside the village.